Nutrition & Meal Planning while Social Distancing

 If you’re a breastfeeding or pumping mom, and feeling overwhelmed about your nutrition during this time, you are not alone.
 In hunkering down for the Coronavirus, we may find ourselves straying from our healthy eating plan, maybe eating more than we usually do, and leaning towards those foods that promise comfort.
 Now, more than ever, is a great time to remember that healthy eating is one way to build our immune defenses.
 That means consuming lots of vegetables and fruits, foods high in fiber, and healthy sources of protein.

 1. Plan ahead: pick a day and time when you can sit down with your recipes and plan out your dinner meals for one whole week, along with the groceries that you need for those meals.
 Consider meals that may offer extra food, which you can freeze or eat as leftovers for lunch the following day, like a big pot of vegetable soup with beans.
 Also consider placing meals that use perishable items earlier in the week, so you decrease the possibility of the food going bad before you use it.
-Ensure each meal includes plenty of non-starchy vegetables (like broccoli, green beans, asparagus, etc.), perhaps some fruit (like apples, pears, berries, melons, etc.), a starch high in fiber (like quinoa, beans, legumes, sweet potatoes, butternut squash, etc.) and a lean source of protein (like skinless chicken, turkey, pork loin, fish, tofu, or tempeh).
+Ensure each stay at home meal plan includes plenty of non-starchy vegetables (like broccoli, green beans, asparagus, etc.), perhaps some fruit (like apples, pears, berries, melons, etc.), a starch high in fiber (like quinoa, beans, legumes, sweet potatoes, butternut squash, etc.) and a lean source of protein (like skinless chicken, turkey, pork loin, fish, tofu, or tempeh).

 A good technique when planning your grocery list in advance is to divide it in half.
 On one half put the produce that you need for your meals and on the other half put the non-produce items.
 Reserve a space on this list for your frozen groceries.
 This organization will help make your shopping more efficient.
 This is key right now, given the importance of getting in and out of the store quickly.
 If you’re in a location that no longer allows for in-person grocery shopping, this technique can help make your online shopping a bit easier, too.